mozilla/anodejsholidayseason/fully_loaded_node.md

   [Lloyd Hilaiel at Node Philly 2012]: http://www.youtube.com/watch?v=U0hNgO5hrtc

+A Node.JS process runs almost completely on a single processing core, and building scalable servers requires special care.
+With the ability to write native extensions and a robust set of APIs for managing processes, there are many different ways to design a Node.JS application.
-With Node.JS, all of your application code runs on a single processor.
-The word thread is not present in the current Node.JS API, nor are there any synchronization primitives.
-This is not an oversight.
-This post explores several high level approaches to building Node.JS servers that run extra hot.
+This post evaluates several high level approaches to building Node.JS servers that run extra hot.

-This post also presents the [compute-cluster][] module: a small Node.JS library that makes it easy to manage a collection of processes and distribute computation.
+This post also introduces the [compute-cluster][] module: a small Node.JS library that makes it easy to manage a collection of processes and distribute computation.

 ## The Problem

 We chose Node.JS for [Mozilla Persona][], where we built a server that could handle a large number of requests with mixed characteristics.
-Our "Interactive" requests have low computational cost to execute and need to get done fast to keep the UI feeling responsive, while "Batch" operations require about 500ms of processor time and can be delayed a bit longer without making the user sad.
+Our "Interactive" requests have low computational cost to execute and need to get done fast to keep the UI feeling responsive, while "Batch" operations require about 500ms of processor time and can be delayed a bit longer without detriment to user experience.

   [Mozilla Persona]: https://persona.org

-To find a great application design, we matched this mix of requests with our desires for how things should work, and came up with four key requirements:
+To find a great application design, we looked at the type of requests our application had to process, thought long and hard about usability and scaling cost, and came up with four key requirements:

   * **saturation**: The solution will be able to use every available processor.
   * **responsiveness**: Our application's UI should remain responsive.
 Always.
   * **grace**: When overwhelmed with more traffic than we can handle, we should serve as many users as we can, and display a clear error to the remainder.
   * **simplicity**: The solution should easy to incrementally integrate into an existing server.

-Armed with this, we can meaningfully contrast several different approaches:
+Armed with these requirements, we can meaningfully contrast several different approaches:

 ### Approach 1: Just do it on the main thread.

-If we simply perform computation work on the main thread, the results are terrible.
+When computation is performed on the main thread. the results are terrible:
 You cannot **saturate** multiple computation cores, and you cannot be **responsive** nor **graceful** with repeated half second starvation of interactive requests.
 The only thing this approach has going for it is **simplicity**: